kammitama5/kammitama5.github.io/_posts/2018-12-14-Friday-December-14th.md

 ## I hung out with my mentor last night

 - Went to the [San Gabriel Valley Linux User Group](http://www.sgvlug.org) and saw a presentation by the inventor of the [Microduino](https://microduinoinc.com).
 This group (SGVLUG) is typically about anything open-source.
-The lady who organizes the group, LAN, also works for JPL, but I knew her before she worked there, and she's been so incredibly kind to me.
+The lady who organizes the group, Lan, also works for JPL, but I knew her before she worked there, and she's been so incredibly kind to me.
 I don't imagine in my mind that I've been a part of the open source community before Google Summer of Code, but I have actually been a part of this *very* Meetup for about two years, and I have volunteered for [SCALE](https://en.wikipedia.org/wiki/Southern_California_Linux_Expo) for the past two years (SCALE is the Southern California Linux Expo).
 I guess I've always considered it just helping my friends and being a part of the community.
 They're like family to me.
 - The story of Microduino is an incredible story.
 It's an incredible story because he took the path of entrepreneurship when   all of his peers were going to companies after